stevana/stateful-pbt-with-fakes/README-unprocessed.md

 ### Integration testing with contract tested fakes

 Throughout this post we've used in-memory models, or fakes, as reference implementations to test against.

-The use of fakes diverges from the original work on Erlang QuickCheck, where a more traditional state machine specification is used with post-conditions.
+The use of fakes diverges from the original work on Quviq's Erlang QuickCheck, where a more traditional state machine specification is used with post-conditions.

 As far as I know, Edsko de Vries' [post](https://www.well-typed.com/blog/2019/01/qsm-in-depth/) (2019) was the first to propose the use of fakes instead of state machine specifications with post-conditions.
-Edsko also showed how one can implement fake-based specifications on top of a library that uses state machine specifications.
+Edsko also showed how one can implement fake-based specifications on top of a library that uses state machine specifications[^7].

-XXX: Post-conditions are more general than fakes?
-Relational vs functional?

-Fake instead of state machine spec is not only easier for programmers unfamiliar with formal specification

-But there are other advantages to having a fake, for example we can use this fake in integration tests with components that depend on the software that we tested with the fake.
+Using fakes instead of state machine specifications with post-conditions is not only easier for programmers unfamiliar with formal specification, but there are other advantages as well.
+For example we can use this fake in integration tests with components that depend on the software that we tested with the fake.

 One of the problems with integration testing against fakes is that the fake can be wrong.
 The standard solution to solve that problem is to [contract